DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

 Diagnostics & Control
 -----------------------

 There are some diagnostic and control commands added to the <tag> language normally used to control the Command Station over USB, WiFi or Ethernet.
+You can enter these Commands < > through both the Arduino IDE Serial Monitor and the JMRI Send DCC++ Command pane.

 .. raw:: html